BizTalk Summit 2014 London – The story

 The second day started at 9 am with four amazing sessions carried out in the morning:

-• Steef-Jan Wiggers was the second, and as always he made a great session about Manageability of Windows Azure BizTalk Services were he focused on the tools that are available for managing WABS solutions.
+• Steef-Jan Wiggers was the second, and, as always, he delivered a great session on the Manageability of Windows Azure BizTalk Services, focusing on the tools available for managing WABS solutions.

-• Is not every day that you can see a session about BAM, and I personally like this topic, and Dan Rosanova was the person responsible for this topic!
+• Isn’t there a session about BAM every day?
+I personally like this topic, and Dan Rosanova was the person responsible for it!
 And what a great job.
-It was one of my favorite’s talks/topics!
-He was able to walk through and show us real-world BAM implementations covering all the key concept of BAM.
+It was one of my favorite talks/topics!
+He walked to through real-world BAM implementations that covered all the key concepts of BAM.

 BizTalk Summit 2014 Kent Weare